SpaceTeam/RodosPlayground/README.md

-# rodos_playground
+# RodosPlayground

-This is the rodos_playground project.
+This is the RodosPlayground project.

 # Building and installing